znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 We also calculated the total streams of different song clusters by time.
 The following graph shows the trend in the total streams of different categories.

 From this graph we can see that the stream of five types of songs doesn’t change too much in a year.
 Cluster 1 music has more streams overall, due to the fact that there are more songs in this categories.
 There is a peak in the end of April in 2018 for cluster 1, and then the streams goes back to normal.
-From this graph we can also see that at the end of the year cluster 1 music is not as popular as in the middle of the year, but type 3 music becomes more and more popular, especially in july.
+From this graph we can also see that at the end of the year cluster 1 music is not as popular as in the middle of the year, but type 3 music becomes more and more popular, especially in july and the end of the year.
 The popularity of cluster 2, cluster 4 and cluster 5 music doesn’t change too much in the whole year.

 ![](final_project_files/figure-markdown_github/trend-1.png)